Michaelangel007/easing/README.md

 ```

 Since most users will never override `s` with a custom constant
-it is safe to hard-code it
+it is safe to hard-code it; we'll discuss this in a moment.

 Version 4 - Remove `s`